 Figure 1 Effects of Honey From Three Sudanese Regions (20 Times final dilution) on Cell Growth of Two Breast Cancer Cell Lines

-- a) MCF-7 - b) MDA-MB-231
+a) MCF-7; b) MDA-MB-231

-Figure 2 Magnified X10: MCF-7 Breast Cancer Cell Lines Treated for 48 hrs with a) Phosphatise Buffered Saline (PBS) as a control reference b) Western Sudanese honey (20 times final dilution)
+а

-Figure 3 Magnified X10: MDA-MB-231 Breast Cancer Cell Lines Treated for 48 hrs. with a) Phosphatise Buffered Saline (PBS) as a control reference b) Western Sudanese honey (20 times final dilution)
+Figure 3 Magnified X10: MDA-MB-231 Breast Cancer Cell Lines Treated for 48 hrs. with a) Phosphatise Buffered Saline (PBS) as a control reference b) Western Sudanese honey (20 times final dilution) growth with 60%.
+MCF-7 cell growth was significantly inhibited by heated honey up to 75%; on the other hand, MDA-MB-231 cell growth was significantly inhibited with 50% (see Figure 4).
 Ether extraction honey: the aqueous soluble honey gives the same inhibitory effect of untreated honey.
 The aqueous soluble honey inhibited the MCF-7 cell growth with 75%, while the ether extraction honey inhibited MCF-7 cell growth with 15%.
 On the other hand, Aqueous soluble honey inhibited the MDA-MB-231 cell growth with 55%, and ether extraction inhibited the MDA-MB-231 cell growth with 10% (see Figure 5).

-Inhibition of cell growth in both MCF-7 and MDA-MB-231 cell lines was found to correlated linearly with increases in honey concentration from 8 to 200 times dilution
+Inhibition of cell growth in both MCF-7 and MDA-MB-231 cell lines was found to correlated linearly with increases in honey concentration from 8 to 200 times dilution (see Figure 6).
+MCF-7 cell growth was inhibited at each of the six concentrations of honey tested (8, 12, 20, 40, 80 and 200 times dilution).
+However, in MDA-MB-231, inhibition of cell growth was observed only with honey concentrations between 8 and 40 times dilution, and stimulated the cell growth at 80 and 200 times dilution.
+The effect of honey was tested for the reversible growth and showed that it is irreversible; it increased the percentage of inhibition in both cell lines.
+MCF-7 cell growth was significantly inhibited with 72% treated for 48hrs, followed by 90% (irreversible inhibition).
+While inhibited with 80% (72hrs treated), followed by 96% (irreversible inhibition) (see Figure 7).
+MDA-MB-231 cell growth was significantly inhibited with 51%, followed by 74% (irreversible inhibition), while inhibited with b) MDA-MB-231 b) MDA-MB-231 b) MDA-MB-231

-Figure 4 Effects of Charcoal -Dextran Stripped- and Heat-Treated Honey (20 times final dilution) on Cell Growth of Two Breast Cancer Cell Lines
+Figure 4 Effects of Charcoal -Dextran Stripped- and Heat-Treated Honey (20 times final dilution) on Cell Growth of Two Breast Cancer Cell Lines a) MCF-7

-Figure 5 Effect of Ether Extraction Honey (20 times final dilution) on Cell Growth of Two Breast Cancer Cell Lines
+Figure 5 Effect of Ether Extraction Honey (20 times final dilution) on Cell Growth of Two Breast Cancer Cell Lines a) MCF-7